 Hello, fellow foodies!
-I’m Heidi – mother, blogger, cooking enthusiast, and perpetual eater.
+I’m Pauline – mother, blogger, cooking enthusiast, and perpetual eater.

 As a young girl.
 My favourite day of the year was the school bake sale.
 I’d save up for months before.
 When the date was announced, I’d crack my piggy bank open ready to try out everyones tasty treats.